CLaRAMAS-workshop/claramas2026/pages/description.md

 #### Motivation

-> ⚠️ However, this fundamental role of causal modelling
+> ⚠️ However, the fundamental role of causal modelling
 > of the agent-environment and agent-agent relationships
-> is **not yet widely and deeply discussed in the AAMAS community. ⚠️**
+> is **not yet widely and deeply discussed in the AAMAS community**. ⚠️

 Although Causal Learning and Reasoning (CLR) methods -- encompassing techniques for discovering qualitative cause-effect relationships